TaitoUnited/taito-templates/infrastructure/azure/README.md

 [//]: # "GENERATED LINKS END"

-> You can update this section by configuring links in `taito-config.sh` and running `taito project docs`.
+> You can update this section by configuring links in `taito-config.sh` and running `taito project generate`.

 ## Interactive operations